-4. Write code to create a list with your three favorite colors in it, then print the list using a for loop, one color per line.
+5. Write code to create a list with your three favorite colors in it, then print the list using a for loop, one color per line.
 Do not use a break command.
+Do not ask the user to enter anything.

 '''

-Favorite colors:
+5. Favorite colors:

 Yellow

 Green

-Blue

 '''